TnTech-ECE/CapstoneStarterRepo/Documentation/ReadMe.md

 # What should be in the documentation folder

+## Signoffs

+An important part of engineering is analysis.
+Designs must be analyzed to show that the subsystem is **likely** to function (sometimes things still don't work).
+This reduces the overall risk that a client or firm will have wasted money on a solution that was destined to fail.
+For information about what must be included in each signof file, refer to the readme file in the signoff directory.

+A signoff must be completed and approved for each subsystem before the components for the subsystem may be ordered.
+Each of the signoff documents should be an appropriately named markdown file in the signoff directory.

 ## Final set of prints (final design artifacts)

 All schematics and artifacts should be in an appropriate file type.